 Phoenix carries an awkward posture and a muttering speaking style in his sympathetic characterization of Freddie.
 There's something moving about anyone making an effort to be a better person.
 Few films have handled isolation with such care.
 The narrative of World War II remains static in the popular mind: men came back, went to school, got married, raised families, and moved on.
 But others didn't fare so well.
 Flashbacks reveal Freddie's innocent relationship with a High School girl he promised to marry are handled with a surprising tenderness.
-Later, he learns after undergoing the treatment, she has married someone else in a scene of heartbreaking, quiet dignity.
+Later he learns she married someone else in a scene of heartbreaking dignity.

 Anderson, in two of his previous films, looks at American history: the 1970s porn-industry in Boogie Nights (1997) and capitalism in There Will Be Blood (2007), are character driven, unromantic accounts of the past.
 So many historical films are just that - too historical.
 Characters in Anderson's world react to history instead of acting like pawns on a predictable trajectory.
 There's a number of ways to interpret The Master.
 It will stand as one of the best films of the decade.